dhershman1/simple-card/README.md

 #### Return

-Returns an object with an `isValid` prop and a `info` prop.
+Returns an object with an `isValid` prop and a `cvnType` prop.

 - `isValid` - `Boolean`: The Boolean whether or not the value passed the validation
-- `info` - `String`: The info property is usually what comes back as the CVN type
+- `cvnType` - `String`: The info property is usually what comes back as the CVN type
     - Possible Values:
       - `'norm'`: normal 3 digit code
       - `'amex'`: amex 4 digit code